 Be Aware of How Sleep Changes with Age

-There are certain changes in sleeping patterns that are naturally caused by aging.
+There are specific changes in sleeping patterns that are naturally caused by aging.

-As you age, your body naturally secretes less amounts of growth hormone, which could then cause your inability to sleep deeply.
+As you age, your body naturally secretes fewer amounts of growth hormone, which could then cause your inability to sleep deeply.

-Also, less melatonin causes more frequent disruptions in sleep, such as being awaken in the middle of the night or early in the morning.
+Also, less melatonin causes more frequent disruptions in sleep, such as being awakened in the middle of the night or early in the morning.

 The biological clock of an older person is also different from that of a younger adult.
 This is why seniors feel that they prefer to go to sleep early at night and wake up early in the morning as well.